javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-variables/article.md

 When a programmer is sure that the variable should never change, he can use `const` to guarantee it, and also to clearly show that fact to everyone.

-### Uppercases constants
+### Uppercase constants

-There is a widespread practice to use constants as aliases for difficult-to-remember and hard-coded prior to execution values.
+There is a widespread practice to use constants as aliases for difficult-to-remember values that are known prior to execution.

 Such constants are named using capitals and underscores.